jenningsanderson/osm-interactions/README.md

 ...
 This list will contintue to grow?

-#### Why is this so important?
+#### Why is this important?
-My current use-case for such an approach is an extension / implementation of my _contributor-centric_ analytic approaches to OSM data analysis.
-My current research assessing the impact of organized editing on the map requires such approaches: it's about the actions and their results, not the status of the data: that's a known entity, it's increasing in both volume and quality.
+My current use-case for such an approach is an extension / implementation of _contributor-centric_ analytic approaches to OSM data analysis.
+My current research assessing the impact of organized editing on the map requires it: it's about the actions specifically, not so much the status of the data: that's more or less a known variable: it's increasing in both volume and quality (though that's still pretty hard to measure well).